 If Social Security Is Your Only Income

 You almost certainly won't have to pay income tax on your Social Security benefits if they are your only source of income.
 That means your Social Security income probably isn't taxable if you never got around to investing in a 401(k), if you don't rent out a property for profit, or if you've given up working entirely.
 These are just examples—the point is that you have no other form of income from any source.

 If You Have Other Income

 You can use the Social Security Benefits Worksheet in the Instructions for Form 1040 to calculate your taxable amount based on your own personal circumstances.

-To figure out your tax liability, you must first calculate your "combined income," then compare it to the base amounts in the chart below.
+To figure out your tax liability, you must first calculate your "combined income" and then compare it to the base amounts in the chart below.
 Your combined income is your total income from all other sources, including tax-exempt interest, plus half your Social Security benefits.